openwrt/packages/net/vpn-policy-routing/files/README.md

 #### Netflix Domains

 The following policy should route US Netflix traffic via WAN.
-For capturing international Netflix domain names, you can refer to [these getdomainnames.sh-specific instructions](https://github.com/Xentrk/netflix-vpn-bypass#ipset_netflix_domainssh) and don't forget to adjust them for OpenWrt.
+For capturing international Netflix domain names, you can refer to the getdomainnames.sh-specific instructions on [GitHub](https://github.com/Xentrk/netflix-vpn-bypass/blob/master/README.md#ipset_netflix_domainssh)/[jsDelivr](https://cdn.jsdelivr.net/gh/Xentrk/openwrt_packages@master/netflix-vpn-bypass/README.md#ipset_netflix_domainssh) and don't forget to adjust them for OpenWrt.
 This may not work if Netflix changes things.
 For more reliable US Netflix routing you may want to consider using [custom user files](#custom-user-files).

 ```text
 config policy